Upper GI endoscopy

-This section provides information on upper GI endoscopy.
-This procedure is also known as an OGD as it inspects the (o)esophagus, (g)astro (stomach) and (d)uodenum.
-Endoscopy can be performed awake or under sedation.
+This is also known as an OGD (oesophago-gastroduodenoscopy) as it inspects the (o)esophagus, (g)astro (stomach) and (d)uodenum.
+Endoscopy can be performed awake, using local anaesthetic throat spray, or under sedation to help you relax and sleep.

-In addition to standard, diagnostic endoscopy, Mr Griffiths regularly performs
+In addition to standard, diagnostic upper GI endoscopy, Mr Griffiths regularly performs:

-- Oesophageal dilatation for benign and post-surgical strictures (or narrowings)
+- Oesophageal dilatation for benign and post-surgical strictures (or narrowing)

 - Oesophageal stent insertion